manoj-selvakumar5/amazon-bedrock-agentcore-samples/01-tutorials/07-AgentCore-E2E/lab-04-observability-draft3.md

-### Step 4: AgentCore Observability
+## Step 4: AgentCore Observability

 [**AgentCore Observability**](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/observability.html) delivers powerful monitoring, tracing, and debugging capabilities for AI agents.
-It automatically emits telemetry in the standardized **OpenTelemetry (OTEL)** format, enabling seamless integration with existing observability tools.
+It automatically emits telemetry in the standardized **OpenTelemetry (OTEL)** format, enabling seamless integration with existing observability platforms.
 Through **Amazon CloudWatch** dashboards, teams gain real-time visibility into agent workflows with filtering, metadata tagging, and step-by-step visualizations of execution paths and intermediate outputs—making it easier to detect and resolve performance bottlenecks or failures.

-All telemetry data such as metrics, logs, and spans are centrally stored in CloudWatch, including a dedicated **Generative AI observability dashboard** that provides trace visualizations, custom span graphs, and error breakdowns.
+All telemetry data such as metrics, logs, and spans are centrally stored in CloudWatch, including a dedicated **Generative AI observability dashboard** that provides trace visualizations, span metrics, and error breakdowns.
 In addition, **AWS CloudTrail** captures and records all API-level interactions across AgentCore components, creating a complete audit trail that supports troubleshooting, security, and compliance.

 This foundation establishes multiple layers of production-grade observability: